mateibarbu19/digital-computers-1/resources/non-blocking/README.md

 <details closed>
 <summary>Yosys note</summary>
 Sometimes Yosys replaces blocking assignments in a sequential logic block with nonblocking ones.
-So the guidelines will prevent inconsistencies.
+So the guidelines will help you prevent inconsistencies.
 </details>